 Every country has its own version of kababs or meatballs.
-And I think you can never have too much of grilled, meaty, spiced goodness, so I’m all for this!
-More kababs I say!
+And I think you can never have too much grilled, meaty, spiced goodness, so I'm all for this!
+More kababs, I say!
 All the time!
+Especially if they are Keto Meatballs.
+I have some amazing Greek Meatballs that are to die for.
+They make for the perfect easy Keto dinner.

 In fact, I do have several kabab recipes myself.
-Whether it’s the Indian Mint and Chile kebabs, the chicken bratwurst, the African Merguez meatballs, or heck, even the “Naked wontons“, I love them all.
+Whether it's the Indian Mint and Chile kebabs, the chicken bratwurst, the African Merguez meatballs, or heck, even the Keto Wontons, I love them all.
+I'm guilty of calling them all my best meatball recipe.

 This Kofta Kabab recipe is based on the kofta kabab spice mix I make.
-So I can’t really tell you what country these are from–they’re just…delicious kababs.
+So I can't really tell you what country these are from--they're just...delicious kababs.
 Just eat them.
-That’s all you need to do.

 The good news with these kofta kababs is that they are spiced, but not spicy.
 This makes them very family-friendly.
-My son Alex who was a super picky eater, devours these, as has every kid I’ve ever fed this to.
+My son Alex, who was a super picky eater, devours these, as have every kid I've ever fed them to.

-If you use lean ground meat such as venison, or bison, or turkey, you may need to add a little more oil and/or cook until just done and be very careful to not overcook.
+If you use lean ground meat such as venison, bison, or turkey, you may need to add a little more oil and/or cook until just done, and be very careful not to overcook.

 TO SKEWER OR NOT TO SKEWER THESE AIRFRYER KOFTA KABABS?

 Then again, meat eaten off a stick always tastes better, so if you want to use 8-inch bamboo skewers, feel free.
-But they’re not needed for these airfryer kofta kababs.
+But they’re not needed for this kofta kababs air fryer recipe.

-EQUIPMENT YOU MAY NEED TO MAKE THIS AIRFRYER KOFTA KABAB RECIPE:
+EQUIPMENT YOU MAY NEED TO MAKE THIS KABAB RECIPE

 - Gowise Air Fryer or Breville Smart Oven Air or Philips Avance XL